Choosing and Using a Protocol Template

 When the overall PI for a multi-center study is from CHOP, the protocol should have a signature page to document that the other site investigators agree to conduct the research in accordance with the federal regulations.
 This example signature page may be adapted and modified as needed.
 It should be inserted to follow the title page in the protocol.

 This template is intended for protocols that don't involve research per se other than to collect data or biospecimens for research in the future.
 When the information collected is limited to data, this is considered a Registry and collections of biospecimens with or without accompanying data are considered a Repository.
-The current template is a working draft update to the original 2014 version.
-The template now expands the procedures section (Section 4) to accommodate situations where data/specimens will be collected more than once over a period of time.

 |Protocol/Treatment Plan Template for Single Patient Treatment IND (expanded access)

 This Protocol/Treatment Plan is an example, designed specifically for Single Patient Expanded Access or Emergency Use.
 It is assumed that this template will be used as a starting point and might need modifications to adapt to the single patient to be treated.
 The example assumes the use of a drug.
 The actual content will vary depending on the nature of the investigational agent and whether procedures are done as part of the clinical investigation or clinical care.

 Additional Resources for Writing Protocols

 The IRB's webpages on Protocols and Study Design have more detailed explanations to help guide the writing of a protocol.
 The Study Designs page includes numerous basic journal articles linked to PubMed, introductory books on clinical epidemiology and clinical trials and links to consensus reporting guidelines for clinical trials, observational studies and diagnostic studies.

 Writing a Protocol has a section-by-section explanation completing the Intervention Protocol Template.
 These examples are applicable to the other templates as well.